muratk3n/thirdwave/en/README.md

 Im not talking about the deficit / thrift decision which is a political decision..
-I am talking about how finite-reserve constructs can figure into the discussion, whether they even should.
+I am talking about how finite-reserve constructs figure into the discussion, and whether they even should.

 ---